This is a paleo trail mix that is also low carb and keto friendly. Make this toasted trail mix for a healthy mid-morning snack!

 Rosemary and Cayenne Coconut Chips (Toasted Trail Mix)Print Recipe Save RecipeSaved!

 - 2 cups coconut chips (unsalted variety)

 - 2 cups unsalted mixed nuts (I used a combination of almonds, walnuts, pecans and cashews)

 - 1 sprig rosemary - leaves roughly pulled off

 - ½ teaspoon salt

-- 3 tablespoons light flavored oil (I used a cold-pressed rapeseed oil)
+- 3 tablespoons light flavored good quality oil (I used avocado oil)

 - Preheat oven to 350°F / 175°C.